comorment/containers/docs/singularity/r.md

 ## Description

-The ``r.sif`` container has multiple genomics tools related based on R.
+The ``r.sif`` container has multiple genetics tools based or relying on R, with a full R environment and Rstudio-server, based on the [Rocker Project](https://rocker-project.org/images/) `rocker/verse` image.
-Please confer the [Software](#software) table below for the more complete list.
+Please refer to the [Software](#software) table below for details.

-In addition several standard R packages are also included (e.g. data.table, ggplot2, rmarkdown, etc.)
+In addition, several standard R packages are also included (e.g. data.table, ggplot2, rmarkdown, etc.)

 Please report an [issue](https://github.com/comorment/containers/issues) if you encounter errors that have not been reported.